If you’ve been wanting to buy a new home but your credit score is stuck at 580…

-Even though the Veterans Administration does not have a minimum credit score requirement most lenders require a 620 score.
+Even though the VA does not have a minimum credit score requirement most lenders will require at least a 620 credit score.
 Some VA lenders may be able to work with a 580 credit score if you have certain compensating factors.

 Compensating Factors for Bad Credit

 - Large down payment of 10% or more (low loan-to-value ratio)